-Each winner will receive a golden bear plaque as their trophy, which will be presented during the Summer Special in June.
+Each winner receives a Golden Bear Plaque as their trophy, which was presented during the Summer Special on June 13 at Museum Island.

-The members of the Jury - Florence Almozini, Cecilia Barrionuevo and Diedrich Diederichsen - have decided on the prizes in the Encounters section at the 71st Berlinale:
+The members of the Jury - Florence Almozini, Cecilia Barrionuevo and Diedrich Diederichsen - decided during the Industry Event in March on the prizes in the Encounters section of the 71st Berlinale: